queati/algorithms/README.md

 ## algorithms

-All this code is written in C.
+All code are written in C.